 Today I’m talking about soda crystals uses around the home.
-Soda crystals are something that I always have to hand in the cupboard under my sink, and are my go-to green multi-tasker as they can clean practically anything!
+Soda crystals are something that I always have to hand in my eco friendly cleaning kit, and are my go-to green multi-tasker as they can clean practically anything!

 As well as being an eco-friendly workhorse, soda crystals are really easy on the pocket too.
 A 1 kg cardboard box of soda crystals is around £1 and can be picked up in any supermarket, hardware store or bargain store.